layerzerolabs/drywall/README.md

 To this end I have changed the name of app.js to "index.js" and it now exports the app object.
 It also exports a `start` method which you should call after you have done all your own app setup.
 The start method applies a 404 catch-all so that any requests not covered by standard routes or by your own routes will be served with a 404 page.
 It then runs app.listen() to start the app.

+Also, the authentication functions that was previously hidden inside routes.js is now attached to the app so that the user has access to `app.ensureAuthenticated`.
+(Also `app.ensureAccount`, etc, which I will soon remove).

+Also, now, you do not have to put your views in the drywall views directory.
+You can set an additional view path in config.js.
+You can also of course statically serve whatever you like but make sure there are no naming clashes with drywall/public.

 Drywall
 =============